What is the goal of the Equity, Diversity and Inclusion Grant?

 Who is eligible to apply?

-The DEI Grant process is open to all UC Merced students, faculty and staff members.
+The EDI Grant process is open to all UC Merced students, faculty and staff members.
 All projects must be coordinated and administered with an official UC Merced organization or university account.
 Funds will not be awarded to individuals.
 Project managers must be good standing with the university.
 Previous recipients are eligible to apply.

 What do grant funds cover?

 All requested funds are to be used for new programs or services.
 Funding may not be used for fundraising events, debt reduction, grants or scholarships to individuals, basic academic research or travel to present at conferences or for general operating costs for existing programs, organizations, units or departments or any other exceptions to policy.
-Funds cannot be used for alcohol, gifts, stipends or lobbying.
+Funds cannot be used for alcohol, salaries, stipends or lobbying.

 What if my program involves human-subject research?

 All human-subject research and all other activities that in part involve human-subject research, regardless of sponsorship/funding, must be reviewed and approved by the UC Merced Institutional Review Board before initiation.
 For additional information, please visit: https://rci.ucmerced.edu/irb

 What are the grant proposal criteria?